pd-cbell/pd-demo-web/readme.md

     - A `repeat_schedule` for major and partial incidents (defining `repeat_count` and `repeat_offset`) to simulate a total of 50–70 events over 420 seconds.
     - For major incidents, one event is flagged with `"major_failure": true`.

+- **Event Sending:**
+  - Send generated event payloads using the built-in event sender endpoint to simulate live incident events in your demos.

 - **Preview & Editing Interface:**
   - View generated narratives and event payloads in an organization-specific file browser.
   - Edit and download files directly from the web interface.